Prepare for a successful experience

 They are expected to treat the campus facilities and equipment with care and respect, at PARI, and anywhere we visit.
 They should observe the rules and act in a way to preserve the safety of themselves, others, and the spaces around them.

 Campers should be prepared to participate fully in the camp program during both academic and recreational portions of the camp.
 They should have curiosity and a willingness to learn and experiment, experience new things, and support their teammates.
-They must keep in mind that though experiments don't always yield the result that was sought, the results are still valuable.

 Camp schedules are intended to provide a general idea of the schedule to be followed during the camp session.
 Activities may shift due to weather, guest speaker availability, or unique astronomical events.